ACCAD 3350: The History of Animation

 WGSST 2230: Gender, Sexuality and Race in Popular Culture

 Explores how popular culture generates and articulates our understandings of gender and sexuality and their intersections with race and class.
+Prereq: Not open to students with credit for 230.
 GE VPA course.

 WGSST 4527: Studies in Gender and Cinema